THE BEST AERO BIKE WHEELS

 We can’t review ’em all and it looks like this one is due for a serious update to be competitive from a design and demand standpoint.
 I’ll wait for the successor model.

-According to the customer service rep I spoke with at ENVE, the 4.5 will stay in the company’s line-up, principally for those riders with bikes which don’t have the clearance for the 5.6’s wider rims.
-If that’s you, here’s the link to Know’s Shop to compare prices and buy the SES 4.5.
+According to the customer service rep I spoke with at ENVE, the 4.5 will stay in the company’s line-up, principally for those riders with bikes that don’t have the chainstay clearance for the 5.6’s wider rims.
+If that’s you, here are the links to top-ranked stores Competitive Cyclist and Merlin Cycles and to Know’s Shop to compare prices and order the SES 4.5.

 Stiff but not comfortable (and not tubeless ready), fast but pushed around by the crosswinds (even the 40 C), it’s ready for an upgrade.
 You can get it for about $1750 (link to Know’s Shop) but there are others of similar design vintage like the Vision Metron 55 reviewed above that you can get for less and performs better.

 HED Vanquish 6 – Chalk this up in the column of haven’t but hope to ride it soon.
 HED famously refused to go down the development path of carbon clincher rim brake wheelsets, concerned that the heat generated in braking rendered such wheels unsafe.
 The Vanquish 6 is a disc brake only all-carbon wheelset.
-I’m currently testing the Vanquish 4 and hope to ride the Vanquish 6 soon.
-If you can’t wait, you are in good company and can follow this link to Know’s Shop to buy it online at stores I recommend.
+I’ve tested the Vanquish 4 (read the review here) and hope to ride the Vanquish 6 at some point.
+If you can’t wait, you are in good company and can follow this link to top-ranked store Competitive Cyclist or to Know’s Shop to buy it online at stores I recommend.

-Reynolds Aero 65 – This is another wheelset I would like to review but haven’t had an opportunity to do so as yet.
+Reynolds Blacklable Aero 65 – This is another wheelset I would like to review but haven’t had an opportunity to do so as yet.
 You can read my review here of the Aero 46 disc brake wheelset that has similar design characteristics to the Aero 65.
-The 65 isn’t widely available online but you can find it through this link to Know’s Shop for about $2000.
+The 65 isn’t widely available online but you can find it through this link to top-ranked store Competitive Cyclist for about $2000.

-Shimano Dura Ace C60 – The rim brake C60 is a relabeled carbon alloy C50 wheelset.
-I say more below about why I haven’t included carbon alloy wheelsets in this review.
-The disc brake C60 doesn’t seem terribly modern in design and isn’t widely available.
-Yes, I’d like to review it at some point but it isn’t high on my priority list.
+Shimano Dura Ace C60 – The rim brake C60 is a relabeled carbon-alloy C50 wheelset with 17C width rims.
+The disc brake C60 doesn’t seem to be terribly modern in design and isn’t widely available.
+Yes, I’d like to review disc brake model at some point but it isn’t high on my priority list.

 Zipp 454 NSW – Nate, Moose and I evaluated this wheelset for our last comparative review of aero bike wheels.
 You can find our take on it here.
 I’ve left it out of this review as it didn’t compare well on a performance (or price) basis.
 Except for its novel varying rim height, the 454 NSW rim is based on the original 2017 404 NSW, one that has been significantly updated in shape and width and now runs tubeless on the second generation 2018 404 NSW reviewed above.
 The 454 NSW has yet to be updated and still has an internal width of 17mm and requires tubed or tubular tires.